l0r3m1psum/ouija_controller/README.md

-# Grbl interface for Ouja board
+# Grbl interface for Ouija board

-After some reverse engineering with the amazing [Free Serial Analyzer](https://freeserialanalyzer.com), I have discovered that the firmware on the Ouja board probably used [Grbl](https://github.com/grbl/grbl) to drive the motors.
+After some reverse engineering with the amazing [Free Serial Analyzer](https://freeserialanalyzer.com), I have discovered that the firmware on the Ouija board probably used [Grbl](https://github.com/grbl/grbl) to drive the motors.
 Below there are some useful references:

   * [Jogging](https://github.com/gnea/grbl/wiki/Grbl-v1.1-Jogging)